Turkey's currency crisis rages on as lira sinks again

 Turkey's currency dropped again Monday as the country wrestled with a crisis that has rattled markets around the world.

 The lira's tailspin has unsettled global markets, with shares of European banks coming under particular pressure because of concerns over the lenders' exposure to Turkey.
-The jitters have also hit currencies of other emerging markets, such as South African and India.
+The jitters have also hit the currencies of other major emerging markets, such as South Africa and India.

 Turkish President Recep Tayyip Erdogan has dismissed calls for the country to raise interest rates to try to ease the crisis — and has lashed out at the United States.